Hebrews 6:16-17 Commentary

 By earth and heav’n confessed;

-I bow and bless the sacred Name,
+I bow and bless Your sacred Name,

 Forever blest.

-2The God of Abraham praise,
+The God of Abraham praise,

-At whose supreme command
+At Whose supreme command

 From earth I rise, and seek the joys